OnniSaarni/das-checker-api/README.md

 # das-checker-api
-A simple python flask app for checking domain availability from das
+A simple python flask app for checking domain availability from das with also a whois endpoint

-(prebuilt package is for arm)